fkeel/resistiveMatrix/Eagle/README.md

 - Web site : http://etextile.org

+![alt tag](http://wiki.datapaulette.org/lib/exe/fetch.php/atelier/projets/matrice_capteurs_textiles_05.jpg)

 This PCB is adapted to an eTextile bus solution that allows the connection betwin the textile matrix conductive strips and the microcontroller I/O pins.
-![alt tag](http://wiki.datapaulette.org/lib/exe/fetch.php/atelier/projets/matrice_capteurs_textiles_05.jpg)
-The E256 branch of this project present a new PCB design based on etching conductive fabric.
+The E256 branch of this project present a new PCB design based on etching conductive fabric replacing this eTextile bus solution.

 ## Partslist